What is the Scope of Marketing?

 Key Transformations:

-• Dedicated Digital Divisions: Modern businesses are increasingly forming digital-focused teams to address the unique demands of online markets and boost their digital capabilities.
+• Specialized Digital Departments: New companies are establishing digital teams to address the unique needs of online markets and enhance their digital capabilities.

 Technology Integration